 The Natural World

 While green living has strong ties to energy efficiency and waste reduction, the roots of environmentalism lie in the natural world.
-There are many ways to incorporate the natural world into the school day, and many of these ideas may well be included in your current classroom curricula.
+There are many ways to incorporate the natural world into the school day, and many of these ideas may well be included in your current STEM curriculum.
 However, regular and frequent contact with the outside world is essential in order for students to develop a positive relationship with the environment and a desire to protect it.

 Outdoor classrooms are one of the most popular ways of allowing students to experience the natural world.
 If your school has ample outdoor space, create a living classroom and natural play spaces from willow branches, logs, and stones—and get outside as much as possible, whatever the weather.
 Schools where outdoor space is limited or nonexistent can still experience nature on a regular basis by observing birds from wall-hung feeders, monitoring the weather, or building and cultivating an indoor classroom garden and giving their harvest back to their community.

 Taking the Science Lab Anywhere